Ph-IRES/workshop_data-analysis/tutorial_github_makerepo/README.md

 ---

-## 6. Using your terminal, navigate to the directory you want to download your repo to.
+## 6. Clone the repo to your computer

-Your terminal can be either the stand alone app or the tab in the lower left panel of RStudio
+* Using your terminal (could be either the stand alone app or in RStudio) navigate to the directory you want to download you repo to.

 ```
 # mac